Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment: Experimental Search

-To test for unforeseen variations in signal selection efficiency or improperly estimated cosmogenic flux variations, we compared populations of signal-like events occurring only in non-fiducial segments, since these signals, similar to those from the fiducial volume, are expected to be dominated by conventional cosmogenic neutron backgrounds.
-Two samples of roughly equal live time were formed from events with timestamps between the hours of either 22:00 to 02:00 or 10:00 to 14:00 Greenwich Mean Sidereal Time (GMST), which represent the periods of highest and lowest expected DM fluence through PROSPECT.
-These non-fiducial datasets contain $\sim$20 times higher statistics than their counterpart fiducial signal datasets.
+To test for unforeseen variations in signal selection efficiency or improperly estimated cosmogenic flux variations, we compared populations of signal-like events occurring only in nonfiducial segments, since these signals, similar to those from the fiducial volume, are expected to be dominated by conventional cosmogenic neutron backgrounds.
+Two samples of roughly equal live time were formed from events with time stamps between the hours of either 22:00 to 02:00 or 10:00 to 14:00 Greenwich Mean Sidereal Time (GMST), which represent the periods of highest and lowest expected DM fluence through PROSPECT.
+These nonfiducial datasets contain $\sim$20 times higher statistics than their counterpart fiducial signal datasets.

-The ratio of energy spectra between these two test data samples are plotted versus reconstructed energy in Figure~\ref{fig:SignalStability}.
+The ratio of energy spectra between these two test data samples are plotted versus reconstructed energy in Fig.~\ref{fig:SignalStability}.
 Good consistency in event rates can be seen across the 1.5-10 MeV energy range of interest within the statistical limitations of the dataset.
-A flat-line fit to this ratio provides a best-fit of 0.987$\pm$0.003, in agreement with the 0.988 value expected based on the hourly correction factors calculated above using the cosmic n-Li dataset.
+A flat-line fit to this ratio provides a best fit of 0.987$\pm$0.003, in agreement with the 0.988 value expected based on the hourly correction factors calculated above using the cosmic n-Li dataset.
 This agreement indicates no unexpected diurnal sidereal modulation in background rates within the statistical limitations of this comparatively large dataset.
 To test for possible modulation in energy spectrum shape, a linear polynomial was fit to the ratio between datasets.
-The best-fit slope parameter is within one standard deviation of zero, as would be expected from an absence of modulation.
+The best-fit slope parameter is within 1 standard deviation of zero, as would be expected from an absence of modulation.
 These observations suggest than any diurnal sidereal modulation of conventional origin in the signal DM dataset is negligibly small compared to the statistical uncertainty of the signal dataset.
-This time-modulation cross-check was also performed for otherwise signal-like events with PSD parameters within 2$\sigma$ of the the electron recoil band center shown in Figure~\ref{fig:PSDParameters}.
+This time-modulation cross-check was also performed for otherwise signal-like events with PSD parameters within 2$\sigma$ of the the electron recoil band center shown in Fig.~\ref{fig:PSDParameters}.
 This dataset also yielded an event rate ratio, 0.985$\pm$0.002, consistent with a lack of unexpected modulation.